hyperlane-xyz/hyperlane-monorepo/.changeset/lovely-planes-end.md

 '@hyperlane-xyz/sdk': minor
 ---

-Allow self-relaying of all messages for a given dispatch transaction.
+Allow self-relaying of all messages if there are multiple in a given dispatch transaction.